 As the body learns to calm down and relax on a regular basis, healing can take place more effectively as you start resting better and having less discomfort.

 It might sound too good to be true, but it is really simple science based on pressure touch therapy and overall well-being and relaxation.

 It’s clear that the benefits of using a heavy blanket far outweigh what I’ve mentioned here, as it also helps decrease other sub-symptoms that are caused by a life with pain.

-Weighted therapy plus other alternative treatments are the best options
+Weighted therapy plus other alternative treatments are great options

-Both chronic pain and fibromyalgia can be treated through conservative means such as medications to relieve pain, relax muscles and improve moods as well as cognitive behavioral therapies and so on may be prescribed.
+Both chronic pain and fibromyalgia can be treated through conservative means as well as cognitive behavioral therapies and so on may be prescribed.

 However, daily self-care is the most significant as this will influence your lifestyle and most importantly your quality of life.

 There is a variety of ways you can use and benefit from weighted blankets at home and in the workplace as a treatment for pain and fibromyalgia.

 Lying under a heavy blanket while you sleep or even whilst relaxing on the couch is one way to self-treat.

 But using a weighted lap pad while sitting in the office, or a heavy shoulder pad when working at the computer, may reduce pain and improve your ability to function throughout the day without getting too fatigued, immensely.